Senior Clinical Neuropsychologist · Melbourne

 • Something doesn't quite add up clinically

-• Concerns about attention, memory, or thinking ability
+• Concerns about attention, memory, or thinking

 • Diagnostic uncertainty — neurological vs psychiatric vs both